 On a good note, treatment is available.
 Sometimes just taking pain relievers like ibuprofen or aspirin can help.
 But someone living with an IBD has to be careful with these over-the-counter treatments.
 Often, they irritate the stomach lining.
 Intestinal irritation is what we folks living with IBD are avoiding.

 Instead, I now have a new issue to discuss with my gastroenterologist.
 Hopefully, he can assess whether my pain results from colitis or not.
 More importantly, I trust he offers treatment options that won’t exacerbate my intestinal issues.

 As it currently stands, this Tin Woman may need to focus more on yoga for stretching and strengthening exercises to relieve my joint pain.
 After reading about the connection, I know that regular exercise is essential to living with the slings and arrows of achy joints.
 Exercise makes a person stronger and more flexible.

-In short, life with IBD isn’t for the faint of heart.
+In short, life with ulcerative colitis isn't for the faint of heart.
 Just like the Tin Man, we are the most tender of creatures.
 But if someone offers us a bit of oil, we can keep our joints and our guts moving smoothly along life’s yellow brick road.